woutervanoorschot/Code-Clone-Assignment/out/jquery-clone.md

+GOAL:
+To analyze how different version of jQuery evolved we first need to determine exactly why type of clones JsInspect can detect.
+After running JsInspect on this surrogate set you should discuss the ability or inability of JsInspect to correctly detect the clones.

 ## run jsinpsect on jquery codebase

 Only the `jquery.js` files are the 'true' source code of jquery, complete but not minified.
 As such these files need to be compared across versions.